SpiNNakerManchester/spinnaker_bootROM/README.md

 This repository contains the code used to generate the contents of the SpiNNaker on-chip boot ROM.

-The SpiNNaker low-level software design document contain a description of the SpiNNaker boot sequence.
+The SpiNNaker low-level software design document contains a description of the SpiNNaker boot sequence.
 This document can be downloaded from:

 http://spinnakermanchester.github.io/docs/SpiNNsoft_designV0.01.pdf

+*Note*: This code was imported from an svn checked-out copy, not the repository.
+Apparently, the original svn repository is no longer available.
+Historic data is not preserved.

 ---------------
 Acknowledgments